U.S. Exchanges

 02 VIX is Not Buy-and-Hold

-VIX-linked ETFs are generally tactical tools; they suffer from roll decay and are rarely suitable for long-term investing.
+VIX-linked tools suffer from roll decay.
+They are rarely suitable for long-term strategic investing.

 03 Equity vs. Futures

-Low-volatility ETFs hold actual stocks, whereas VIX ETFs track futures contracts which can diverge from the spot VIX index.
+Low-volatility funds hold actual stocks.
+A VIX ETF tracks futures contracts which can diverge from the spot index.

 04 Global Exposure Options

-Investors can access minimum volatility strategies across international markets using specialized tickers like ACWV and EFAV.
+Investors can access minimum volatility strategies across international markets using tickers like ACWV and EFAV.

-Top List of Volatility ETFs by Market Cap (2026)
+Top VIX ETF and Volatility Funds by Market Cap (2026)

 The following table highlights the most prominent volatility-related funds across low-volatility and VIX futures categories based on current market data.